 MRO Americas University

-Training is the one of the quintessential components for ensuring aviation safety and qualifications.
+Training is one of the quintessential components for ensuring aviation safety and qualifications.
 Nearly every aspect of the commercial aviation industry is involved in some type of training.
 MRO Americas has tremendous opportunity to provide professional development and educational opportunities at its annual conference and exhibition and now through the introduction of the MRO Americas University.

 The MRO Americas University is distinctive in its ability to clearly present important issues to those working in the MRO industry and provide current and comprehensive information that MRO professionals can use for more effective decision-making in a rapidly changing work environment.